Phy-David-Zhang/Path-Integral-Project/docs/_preview/_sources/clstheo_scalar.rst.txt

 Classical Theory: Scalar Field
 ------------------------------

 .. note:: This context will require knowledge on Lagrangian dynamics of fields.
-If you have not yet cover that in your previous learning, you will find `Lagrangian Form of Fields <@waiting>`__ helpful.
+If you have not yet cover that in your previous learning, you will find `Lagrangian Form of Fields <./bg_lag_dyn.html>`__ helpful.

 The Lagrangian of a scalar field is usually written as